fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/data-engine-api.md

 ### Create

+The code to create instance of `GroupColumn` class is shown below:

-The code to group more than one column of a tabular data is given below:
+> This instance will be used to group more than one column of a tabular data.

 ```
 GroupColumn model = new GroupColumn {